Ace-Who/vim-AutoCenter/README.md

 operation, so it doesn't affect them.
 - `=` key acts like its default behavior except that it centers lines instead of indenting them.

-## Known bugs

-A redo reaching the latest change is taken as a new change, causing the autocmd centering current line.